subbat9710/subbat9710/README.md

 * This is a student management system built using .Net, OOP principles, and an MS SQL database.
 The system allows users to manage student data, including personal information, academic records, & attendance.

 project 2: AllInOneAPI
 * AllInOneAPI is a web application built with ASP.NET Web API that allows users to access multiple APIs from a single platform.
 The app currently supports seven APIs: NASA, OpenAI, CatCards, Weather, Cocktails, and Jokes & Quotes.
-With AllInOneAPI, users can quickly and easily access a wide range of information, from space exploration images, creating image of your own and weather data to cocktail recipes and humorous cat photos and facts about the cat.
+With AllInOneAPI, users can quickly and easily access a wide range of information, from space exploration images, creating image of your own, and weather data to cocktail recipes and humorous cat photos and facts about the cat.

 Project 3: Virtual Vending Machine (This project is hidden due to the privacy reasons)
 * Designed and developed command line vending machine application using OOP principles, leveraging the.NET framework’s file I/O capabilities to enable seamless input file processing, inventory tracking, and transaction logging